Kelly Ku, President

 He is also a member of Toastmasters and passionate about Effective Communication and Public speaking.
 He is excited to serve as the Professional Development Director for this year and to bring many exciting speakers to the club.
 He is very friendly & easygoing and looking forward to making many new friends in the club!

 Faridah joined Rotaract in 2012 as a way to come back to formal volunteering as a professional.
 In high school and university she led community service projects and was always active at her local hospital, blood centre, and cultural groups, but when it was time to enter the adult world and get a full-time job, volunteering took a back seat.
 As a Rotaractor, Faridah has come back to her roots and it feels like home.

 What impresses Faridah about her fellow Rotaractors is that they see outside of themselves and are leaders who want to make positive changes in the world.

 Having received her Masters in Biotechnology from the University of Toronto (Mississauga) and her BMSc.
 Honors in Biochemistry from Western University, Faridah enjoys working on health-related projects.
 She believes that if health is a top priority, everything else is possible.
 She has worked in Canada, South Africa, Afghanistan and Costa Rica in areas of pharmaceutical sales, project management, fundraising, institution building and health systems strengthening.
 As the International Service Director for 2013-2014, she is looking forward to exploring health projects that are a first for Rotaract, that will enhance the organization’s exposure and yield tangible results that all Rotaract members can be proud of.

-Leslie Lee, Community Service Director
+Sue-Ann Greaves, Community Service Director

 Maria Shibaeva, Club Service Director